 - pinch of salt

-- Mix flour, cocoa powder, baking powder, salt and sugar in a bowl.
+- Mix flour, cocoa powder, baking powder, orange zest, salt and sugar in a bowl.

-- Cover the dough and keep it the refrigerator for a couple of hours.
+- Cover the dough and keep it in the refrigerator for a couple of hours.

 - Pre-heat the oven to 350F.